viant/smirror/e2e/regression/cases/012_zip2gz/README.md

 Mirror data from gs://${gsTriggerBucket}/data/p12/archive.zip  to gs://${gsTriggerBucket}/data/p12/archive.zip/*.gz

 Since **Uncompress** option is specified all files from archive are individually mirror to destination.
+During mirroring process files compress with gzip as specified in **codec** attribute.

 #### Input: